-If immediate suspension is considered necessary, the rationale and justification for such a course of action should be agreed and recorded by both the case manager in consultation with the Operational Director, safeguarding@ofgl.co.uk and the LADO.
+If immediate suspension is considered necessary, the rationale and justification for such a course of action should be agreed and recorded by both the case manager and the LADO.
 This should also include what alternatives to suspension have been considered and why they were rejected.